joefitzgerald/go-plus/README.md

 ### Platforms

-The package is currently known to work on OS X and Windows, and has CI jobs for those platforms.
+The package is currently known to work on OS X, Windows (7+) and Ubuntu.
+CI jobs run for OS X and Windows; Ubuntu CI is still in-progress.

 ### Defaults